Guil-tech/sgc/README.md

 ## Commercial Management System (SGC)

 This was my first project that I pushed to github (In the year 2021).
-The project contains a SQL script to create the one database for a Commercial Management System (SGC).
+The project contains a SQL script to create one database for a Commercial Management System (SGC).
 The database includes essential tables for managing warehouses, parts, customers, sellers, and orders.

 ## Table Structure